Fixed point theorems for Boolean networks expressed in terms of forbidden subnetworks: Preliminaries

 \subsection{Interaction graphs}

+Notions and notations concerning digraphs are consistent with \cite{BJG09}.
+In particular, cycles and paths are seen as digraphs and thus have no repeated vertices.
 A {\bf signed digraph} $G=(V,A)$ consists in a set of vertices $V$ and a set of (signed) arcs $A\subseteq V\times\{-1,1\}\times V$.
 An arc $(i,s,j)\in A$ is an arc from $i$ to $j$ of sign~$s$.
 We say that $G$ is {\bf simple} if for every vertices $i,j\in V$ there is at most one arc from $i$ to $j$.
 The (unsigned) digraph obtained by forgetting signs is denoted $|G|$: The vertex set of $|G|$ is $V$ and the arc set of $|G|$ is the set of couples $(i,j)$ such that $G$ has at least one arc from $i$ to~$j$.
-A signed digraph $G=(V',A')$ is a subgraph of $G$ (notation $G'\subseteq G$) if $V'\subseteq V$ and $A'\subseteq A$.
+A signed digraph $G'=(V',A')$ is a subgraph of $G$ (notation $G'\subseteq G$) if $V'\subseteq V$ and $A'\subseteq A$.
 A {\bf cycle} of $G$ is a simple subgraph $C$ of $G$ such that $|C|$ is a directed cycle.
 A {\bf positive} (resp. {\bf negative}) {\bf cycle} of $G$ is a cycle of $G$ with an even (resp. odd) number of negative arcs.
-A cycle of $C$ of $G$ is {\bf chordless} if $|C|$ is an induced subgraph of $|G|$.
+A cycle of $C$ of $G$ is {\bf chordless} if $|C|$ is an induced subgraph of $|G|$ ({\em i.e.} $|C|$ can be obtained from $|G|$ be removing vertices only).

 Let $f$ be a network on $V$ and two components $i,j\in V$.
 The {\bf discrete derivative} of $f_i$ with respect to $j$ is the function $f_{ij}$ from $\B^V$ to $\{-1,0,1\}$ defined by

 Discrete derivatives are usually stored under the form of a matrix, the {\em Jacobian matrix}.
 However, for our purpose, it is more convenient to store them under the form of a signed digraph.